waheedchemist/Slic3r_NonPlanar_Slicing/README.md

-This is a modification of the Slic3r to itegrate elextronic parts into 3D printable objects.
+This is a modification of the Slic3r to itegrate electronic parts into 3D printable objects.

 Slic3r [![Build Status](https://travis-ci.org/alexrj/Slic3r.png?branch=master)](https://travis-ci.org/alexrj/Slic3r)